humphreybc/super-simple-tasks/README.md

     npm install

 #### Run 'grunt dev' to watch for changes in the JS and Stylus files.
+Doesn't uglify.

     grunt dev

 #### Rebuilding JS and CSS from scratch

     grunt build

+#### Cache busting, ideal before release

+    grunt bust

 ## Testing on mobile